mwmacmahon/experimentdataanalysis/README.txt

     If code uses "list(fcn_returning_iterator_or_list)" everywhere it doesn't matter anyway, and processes like filtering tend to ruin the speedup.
     For our purposes the speed gains are unlikely to be worth the confusion.
+-EXCEPTION: Parsing modules should evaluate lazily, and return iterators
+    instead of lists.
+This is because one may want to process large amounts of data (e.g. a hard drive's worth), and by putting all the data in a list we force Python to read and store all the data at once!
+    Note databrowser.py and scandatasetprocessing.py keep all data loaded at once, but future programs and modules by no means need to.
 -RECOMMENDATION: whenever accepting a list/iterator/whatever from a function,
     use something like "returned_list = list(returned_list)" or similar
     to ensure iterators, iterables, tuples, etc. all transformed into a list.